-Leading Residential Mental Health Facility in Tennessee
+Leading Mental Health Facility in Tennessee

 A residential treatment center provides round-the-clock addiction care to ensure that those beginning their journey to healing have the support they need.

-At TRUE Addiction and Behavioral Health’s leading residential mental health facility in Tennessee, we believe receiving professional care in residential treatment is a positive and monumental step toward long-term recovery.
-We’re located in Nashville, with close access to Murfreesboro, Brentwood, Chattanooga, and Hendersonville.
+At TRUE Addiction and Behavioral Health’s leading mental health facility in Tennessee, we believe receiving professional care in residential treatment is a positive and monumental step toward long-term recovery.
+Although residential treatment is not something we provide at our facility, we can help patients find the level of care they need through our trusted network of partner facilities.

 Lifelong sobriety is our goal for each of our clients, and our center works to provide the support and tools necessary to address their unique needs.
-Through our comprehensive and evidence-based treatment services for substance use disorders, our healthcare professionals help our clients develop the essential skills and resources to lead healthier, more fulfilling lives.
+Through our comprehensive and evidence-based treatment services for substance use and mental health disorders, our healthcare professionals help our clients develop the essential skills and resources to lead healthier, more fulfilling lives.

-Why Choose Us for Residential Mental Health Treatment?
+Why Choose Us for Mental Health Treatment?

 Many years ago, our founder saw a need for better services and more personalized care within substance abuse and mental health treatment centers.
 The core natures and creative instincts of people were not being served to their fullest potential.
 The industry strives to do its best.

 However, we still found that the elements of treating the whole person in physical, emotional, mental, and spiritual well-being were not being discovered, and the outcomes provided insights into the results.
+The owner of TRUE’s personal recovery journey has guided him on a mission to improve treatment services for other struggling individuals.

-Our Residential Treatment Programs
+Our Treatment Programs

 Sober Living Homes